VanessaAla/VanessaAla/README.md

 Here are some ideas to get you started:
 -->

-### I'm an aspiring Junior Full Stack Developer 🚀 and I love creating Applications and Websites.
+### I'm a Junior Full Stack Developer 🚀 and I love creating Applications and Websites.

 - 🔭 I’m currently working on a full stack application, about business search by category and/or area.